particle-iot/spark-sdk-android/cloudsdk/releasing.md

 1. Make sure the CHANGELOG is current
 2. Pull from origin to ensure you have the latest upstream changes
 3. Update the `version` field in `cloudsdk/build.gradle` to `'2.4.2'`
-4. Search the README.md for instances of "`io.particle:cloudsdk`" and update the version field on each to `2.4.2`
-5. Build a release and publish it to JCenter.
+4. Build a release and publish it to JCenter.
 From the `cloudsdk` dir,
 do: `../gradlew clean build install bintrayUpload`
+5. Submit a PR to the docs site updating the version code in `android.md` to `2.4.2`
 6. Update the example app to pull the new version from JCenter, clean its build, and then build & run the example app as a final smoke test.
 7. Commit and push the previous two changes